Aider-AI/aider/README.md

 Here are some example transcripts that show how you can chat with `aider` to write and edit code with GPT-4.

-* [**Hello World Flask App**](https://aider.chat/examples/hello-world-flask.html): Start from scratch and have GPT create a simple Flask app with various endpoints, such as adding two numbers and calculating the Fibonacci sequence.
+* [**Hello World Flask App**](https://aider.chat/examples/hello-world-flask.html): Start from scratch and have aider create a simple Flask app with various endpoints, such as adding two numbers and calculating the Fibonacci sequence.

-* [**Javascript Game Modification**](https://aider.chat/examples/2048-game.html): Dive into an existing open-source repo, and get GPT's help to understand it and make modifications.
+* [**Javascript Game Modification**](https://aider.chat/examples/2048-game.html): Dive into an existing open-source repo, and get aider's help to understand it and make modifications.

-* [**Complex Multi-file Change with Debugging**](https://aider.chat/examples/complex-change.html): GPT makes a complex code change that is coordinated across multiple source files, and resolves bugs by reviewing error output and doc snippets.
+* [**Complex Multi-file Change with Debugging**](https://aider.chat/examples/complex-change.html): Aider makes a complex code change that is coordinated across multiple source files, and resolves bugs by reviewing error output and doc snippets.

-* [**Create a Black Box Test Case**](https://aider.chat/examples/add-test.html): GPT creates a "black box" test case without access to the source of the method being tested, using only a
+* [**Create a Black Box Test Case**](https://aider.chat/examples/add-test.html): Aider creates a "black box" test case without access to the source of the method being tested, using only a
 [high level map of the repository based on tree-sitter](https://aider.chat/docs/repomap.html).

 You can find more chat transcripts on the [examples page](https://aider.chat/examples/).

 ## Features

-* Chat with GPT about your code by launching `aider` from the command line with set of source files to discuss and edit together.
-Aider lets GPT see and edit the content of those files.
+* Chat with aider about your code by launching `aider` from the command line with set of source files to discuss and edit together.
+Aider lets the LLM see and edit the content of those files.
-* GPT can write and edit code in most popular languages: python, javascript, typescript, php, html, css, etc.
+* Aider can write and edit code in most popular languages: python, javascript, typescript, php, html, css, etc.
 * Request new features, changes, improvements, or bug fixes to your code.
 Ask for new test cases, updated documentation or code refactors.
-* Aider will apply the edits suggested by GPT directly to your source files.
+* Aider will apply the edits suggested by the LLM directly to your source files.
 * Aider will [automatically commit each changeset to your local git repo](https://aider.chat/docs/faq.html#how-does-aider-use-git) with a descriptive commit message.
 These frequent, automatic commits provide a safety net.
 It's easy to undo changes or use standard git workflows to manage longer sequences of changes.
-* You can use aider with multiple source files at once, so GPT can make coordinated code changes across all of them in a single changeset/commit.
+* You can use aider with multiple source files at once, so aider can make coordinated code changes across all of them in a single changeset/commit.
-* Aider can [give *GPT-4* a map of your entire git repo](https://aider.chat/docs/repomap.html), which helps it understand and modify large codebases.
+* Aider can [give the LLM a map of your entire git repo](https://aider.chat/docs/repomap.html), which helps it understand and modify large codebases.
 * You can also edit files by hand using your editor while chatting with aider.
-Aider will notice these out-of-band edits and keep GPT up to date with the latest versions of your files.
-This lets you bounce back and forth between the aider chat and your editor, to collaboratively code with GPT.
+Aider will notice these out-of-band edits and keep up to date with the latest versions of your files.
+This lets you bounce back and forth between the aider chat and your editor, to collaboratively code with an LLM.
 * If you are using gpt-4 through openai directly, you can add image files to your context which will automatically switch you to the gpt-4-vision-preview model